NotAShelf/nyx/docs/notes/2023-01-22-system-backlight.md

 # Notes for 22th of January, 2023

-Following a system upgrade two days ago, my HP Pavillion laptop has stopped registering the `intel_backlight` interface in `/sys/class/backlight`, which is most often used to control backlight by tools such as `brightnessctl.` Inspecting `dmesg` has given me nothing but aninsanely vague error message.
+Following a system upgrade two days ago, my HP Pavilion laptop has stopped registering the `intel_backlight` interface in `/sys/class/backlight`, which is most often used to control backlight by tools such as `brightnessctl.` Inspecting `dmesg` has given me nothing but aninsanely vague error message.